KasinSparks/DND-Inventory/README.md

 4. Modify the ServerName field in the enabled sites (/etc/apache2/sites-enabled/apache2_site.conf) to your server's name
 5. Change ownership and permissions

-	a.) use the following command to change ownership,
+	a.) use the following command to change ownership

 		I.) `chown www-data -R /site_data/instance/uploads`

 		II.) `chown www-data -R /site_data/instance/database`

-	b.) use the following command to change permissions,
+	b.) use the following command to change permissions

 		I.) `chmod 740 -R /site_data/instance/uploads`